Vallo Kirs: Career

-film
+Film

 Kirs began his career at ages sixteen and seventeen appearing as an uncredited extra in crowd scenes in two Estonian feature films in 2004 and 2005: Sigade revolutsioon and Malev.
 This was followed by the role of Ott in the popular 2006 Rasmus Merivoo-directed comedy short film Tulnukas ehk Valdise pääsemine 11 osas opposite actors Mart Avandi, Ott Sepp, Uku Uusberg, and Merle Jääger.

 Kirs' most prominent film role to date was a starring role as Kaspar in director Ilmar Raag's gritty 2007 feature film Klass for Estonian Culture Film.
 The film focused on rampant bullying which leads two teens (played by Kirs and actor Pärt Uusberg) to plan and commit a school shooting.
 Klass received awards from the Karlovy Vary International Film Festival and the Warsaw International Film Festival and was the official Estonian submission for the Best Foreign Language Film Category of the 80th Academy Awards, although it was not nominated.